stagrim/Asta/casta/README.md

 `cargo run --release`

+## Build Docker image

+`docker buildx build --platform linux/arm/v7 --load -t casta .`

+`--load` outputs the build as a docker image which is imported to the system.

 ## Run

 Casta will provide an api server and a view hosted on specified port.
 Casta (and build docker image) does not *yet* provide a way to view the hosted site in and of itself.
 Fasta (not in built docker image) is a super simple electron window (for now) which displays the view which Casta hosts.
 Another way of viewing the hosted site would be using the kiosk mode in popular browsers: